-Since my first explorations I have now reached a point 18 months on where I realise that the conflicting consensus online is because there isn't scientific consensus that candida overgrowth exists.
+Since my first explorations I have now reached a point where I realise that the conflicting consensus online is because there isn't scientific consensus that candida overgrowth exists.

 In writing this blog it's been very important to me to get to the bottom of the scientific research about the gut and I want to share my findings with you.
 And that includes reading the facts about anti-candida and yeast free diets.

 If you are genuinely allergic or intolerant to yeast then don't eat yeast, or yeast containing products.
 Beyond that, it's entirely your own decision and discovery as to what suits you best!

 So before you read this list:

 1. Read Microbiome Myths and How To Really Help Your Digestion from Laura Thomas PhD and particularly the section on candida and the leaky gut.

 2. Read Captain Science vs The Army of Fungus from Angry Chef